 My friends and I were in Belleville to attend a party that, for all intents and purposes, made me feel like I actually was in Williamsburg (except with more rosé and a view of the Eiffel Tower).
 Who knew that American Apparel and black skinny jeans would ultimately become the unofficial uniform for (slightly) alternative youth throughout the world?

 Anyway, when it came time to leave, we discovered that my friend’s Smart Car would not start.
 At first, we thought the problem was mechanical, but in retrospect, it was clearly socio-economic.
-She was pissed off about being parked on the fringe of society among the racailles (my new favorite French word), and she was going to make us pay.
+She was pissed off about being parked on the fringe of society, and she was going to make us pay.
 After an hour of coaxing, she still would not move.
 When we realized she was smarter and more determined than we were, we taxied home.

 The next day, when my friends went to retrieve her, she started instantly.
 Her point proven, she high-tailed it back to the 16th for some foie gras and Sauternes.